Last Updated on January 25, 2023

 Things You Must Keep in Mind

-- You shouldn’t use hard loom or scrubbing brush
+- You shouldn’t use a hard loom or scrubbing brush

-- Don’t apply any chemical for cleaning the jumping mat
+- Don’t apply any chemicals for cleaning the jumping mat

 - Scrub gently, don’t hurry